Christian Hefenbrock: Career

-In 2007, he was signed by the Lakeside Hammers but was replaced mid season when one of their own assets was made available.
-In 2010 he signed for Covebtry Bees on loan from Wolverhampton and in 2011, he rode for Poole Pirates.
+In 2007, Hefenbrock was signed by the Lakeside Hammers, but was replaced mid season when one of their own assets was made available.
+In 2010, he signed for Covebtry Bees on loan from Wolverhampton and in 2011, he rode for Poole Pirates.

-He has represented the Germany team in the Speedway World Cup in every tournament from 2003 until 2007.
-Also in 2007 he was awarded the wild card place for the 2007 Speedway Grand Prix of Germany, winning his opening ride.
+Hefenbrock has represented the Germany team in the Speedway World Cup in every tournament from 2003 until 2007.
+Also in 2007, he was awarded the wild card place for the 2007 Speedway Grand Prix of Germany, winning his opening ride.